apolitical/impl-display-for-vec/README.md

 ### Referencing:

-What if, rather than taking ownership of the data, the newtype just needed a reference to where the data already exists?
+What if, rather than taking ownership of the data, the newtype just took a reference to the data?
+We can do that, it's going to get a little rocky but it'll be worth it:

 ```rust
 struct Albums<'a>(pub &'a Vec<Album>);
 ```

-“Argh!
-Lifetimes!”
+“Argh, lifetimes!”
 I hear you cry.
+(Or is it just me?)

-Don’t worry!
-All this says is that `Albums` has a lifetime `'a`, which is tied to the reference it holds.
-I.e. `Albums` can not out live the `&Vec<Album>` inside of it.
+Don’t worry though, all this says is that `Albums` has a lifetime `'a`, which is tied to the owned value that `&Vec<Album>` references.
+I.e. The compiler will check that `Albums` isn't used after the owned `Vec<Album>` has been discarded.

-This does change our implementation a little bit because we now need to acknowledge the lifetime, but it’s not involved in the display itself so only the first line has to change.
+This does change our implementation a little because we now need to acknowledge the lifetime, but it’s not involved in the display itself so only the first line has to change.

 ```rust
 impl<'a> fmt::Display for Albums<'a> {